-What are Schedules K-1-P and B?
+When must I use Illinois Schedules K-1-P and B?

-A new Schedule K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, has been created for you to supply each partner with that individual's or entity's share of the amounts reported on your federal and Illinois tax returns.
-The tax information previously reported on Schedules B & C should now be reported on Schedule K-1-P. For Illinois Income Tax purposes, you must give a completed Schedule K-1-P and a copy of the Schedule K-1-P(2), Partner's and Shareholder's Instructions. to each partner.
-Do not file Schedule K-1-P with your Form IL-1065.
-However, you must keep a copy of each Schedule K-1-P with your tax records.
+You must use Illinois Schedule K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, to supply each partner with that individual's or entity's share of the amounts reported on your federal and Illinois tax returns.
+For Illinois Income Tax purposes, you must give a completed Illinois Schedule K-1-P and a copy of the Illinois Schedule K-1-P(2), Partner's and Shareholder's Instructions, to each partner.
+Do not file Illinois Schedule K-1-P with your Form IL-1065.
+However, you must keep a copy of each Illinois Schedule K-1-P with your tax records.

-Note: If you are a beneficiary in a trust or an estate, you should receive a completed Schedule K-1-T, Beneficiary's Share of Income and Deductions, and a copy of the Schedule K-1-T(2), Beneficiary's Instructions.
-The new Schedule K-1-T has been created for trusts and estates to supply tax information to their beneficiaries.
+Note: If you are a beneficiary in a trust or an estate, you should receive a completed Illinois Schedule K-1-T, Beneficiary's Share of Income and Deductions, and a copy of the Illinois Schedule K-1-T(2), Beneficiary's Instructions.
+Illinois Schedule K-1-T is for trusts and estates to supply tax information to their beneficiaries.

-A revised Schedule B, Partners' or Shareholders' Identification, has been created for you to supply us with a listing of your partners.
-The partner information previously reported on Schedules B & C should now be reported on the revised Schedule B. You must file Schedule B with your Form IL-1065.
+You must use Illinois Schedule B, Partners' or Shareholders' Identification, to supply us with a listing of your partners.
+You must file Illinois Schedule B with your Form IL-1065.

-Note: If you need Schedule K-1-P, see "What if I need additional assistance?" for our phone numbers and addresses.
+Note: If you need Illinois Schedule K-1-P, see "What if I need additional assistance or forms?" for our phone numbers and addresses.